IAmContent/studies/coursera/robotics-capstone/autonomous-rover/README.md

 ## Use

-1. Start your ROS server/robot node in the usual way (via roslaunch robot_launch robot.launch).
+1 Start your ROS server/robot node in the usual way:

+    roslaunch robot_launch robot.launch
-2. In a new shell, start the rosbridge: roslaunch rosbridge\_server rosbridge\_websocket.launch
+2 In a new shell, start the rosbridge:

+    roslaunch rosbridge\_server rosbridge\_websocket.launch
-3. In another new shell, start the mjpeg\_server: rosrun mjpeg\_server mjpeg\_server
+3 In another new shell, start the mjpeg\_server:

+    rosrun mjpeg\_server mjpeg\_server
-4. Open up the HTML page in a browser.
+4 Open up the HTML page in a browser.

 You should see something like this: